matrix-org/matrix-spec-proposals/proposals/4174-webpush-pushkind.md

 arbitrary (the content is encrypted), and a potential malicious actor don't have access to the response.
 Nevertheless, it is recommended to not post to private addresses, with the possibility with a setting to whitelist a private IP.
-(Synapse already have ip_range_whitelist [5]) It is also recommended to not follow redirection, to avoid implementationissue where the destination is check before sending the request but not for redirections.
+(Synapse already have ip_range_whitelist [5]) It is also recommended to not follow redirection, to avoid implementation issue where the destination is check before sending the request but not for redirections.

 Like any other federation request, there is a risk of DOS amplification.
 One malicious actor register many users